 RG-WTSA Rapporteur identified the latest draft of A.BN "Briefing note on how to chair WTSA Sub-committee/Ad Hoc Group meetings" as contained in TD613.
 TSB presented TD613R1 with one addition of EdCom suggested by TSB, and TD613R2 with some more feedback TSB collected from ITU members in the past few days to improve draft A.BN for consideration by RG-WTSA.

+The meeting appreciated the usefulness of such a briefing note and reviewed draft A.BN in TD613R2 very briefly without much discussion except the TSB suggested addition on EdCom.
+Due to lack of time, RG-WTSA added also for bilateral offline drafting consultation.

+Considering sub-committee or ad-hoc group of WTSA has no authorization to submit agreed text directly to EdCom or WTSA plenary, added text on EdCom was rejected during offline consultation.

-The meeting finalized A.BN as TD613R3 and agreed to submit it to WP1 and TSAG close plenary for agreement following the A.13 procedure.
+Finalized draft A.BN in TD613R3 was submitted to WP1 and TSAG close plenary for agreement as an Annex of TSAG report to WTSA-24.

 7 WTSA-24 preparation

 The meeting took note of two living documents prepared by TSB which have facilitated document allocation of this TSAG meeting: